 Subject lines and preheaders

-We hope that in 2026, we no longer need to explain that the subject line is the gateway to your email, and we can go straight to optimizing it.
+We hope that in 2026, we needn't explain that the subject line is the gateway to your email.
+So, we can go straight to optimizing it.
 Your subject line should be clear and concise, with 6-10 words to obtain the highest open rates.
 The goal is to create intrigue and value without being clickbait-y.
 Your subject lines should highlight the benefit to the reader or spark curiosity to entice them to open your email.

 Let’s not forget about the preview text, which is the text appearing right after the subject line.
 It can be perceived as an extension of the subject line, providing additional context and a further hook to encourage opens.
 Don’t miss out on this great opportunity to add a few more words to attract your readers.
-Otherwise, an email client will show the first words of your email instead, or worse, information such as “View in a browser”.
+Otherwise, an email client will show the first words of your email instead.
+Or worse, it will show information such as “View in a browser”.

 Pro tip for keeping this resolution: Dedicate time each week to brainstorming and testing new subject line formulas.
 Always be observant and collect subject lines from emails you receive from competitors or companies in other industries that you subscribe to.
 Remember to be ethical and treat them only as inspiration, without copying them.
 Test different subject lines and formulas by using A/B testing to see what works best with your audience.